3 minute read

 MAKE IT WARMER

-When you do a good job of connection with, and becoming friends with people on social platforms, you build Social Proof.
+When you do a good job of connecting with and becoming friends with people on social platforms, you build Social Proof.
 Some people have the idea that becoming Friends with others on Facebook means you must personally know them.
-Reality is, if they are friends with others you are friends with, there already is a commonality.
-My FB friends list exceeds 1600, because I ask to become friends with anyone that has at least 50 mutual friends with me!
+The reality is, if they are friends with others you are friends with, there already is a commonality.
+My FB friends list exceeds 1700 because I ask to become friends with anyone that has at least 50 mutual friends with me!
 If, after you connect with them, you do not like their posts and comments, or find them acting like a troll, simply unfriend them (or unfollow them).
-As a marketer your end game should be to connect and befriend as many as you can on social sites to elevate your familiarity with them.
+As a marketer, your end game should be to connect and befriend as many as you can on social sites to elevate your familiarity with them.

-One additional consideration, if, when you call them and remind them your are connected with them on FB or other social site, and they blow you off, are rude, disrespectful, or otherwise mistreat you… Unfriend them or remove them as a connection – they aren’t worth the effort and won’t help you get more business.
+One additional consideration is if, when you call them and remind them you are connected with them on FB or other social sites, they blow you off, are rude, disrespectful, or otherwise mistreat you… Unfriend them or remove them as a connection – they aren’t worth the effort and won’t help you get more business.

 Dick Wagner 419-202-6745 Call Me! [email protected]

 Creator of the renowned PREP™ pre-disaster program

 No Part Of This Document May Be Reproduced In Any Form

 Written Permission is required to share this article.